ovidner/bitket/README.md

 * LiU ADFS (OAuth2)
 * Stripe

-This data is then sent to the backend and/or presented in a meaningful way, using mainly React and Redux.
-It is rebuilt on every code change (or deployment) through `react-scripts` (i.e. Babel+Webpack).
+This (and user-created) data is then sent to the backend and/or presented in a meaningful way, using mainly React and Redux.
+The frontend is rebuilt on every code change (or deployment) through `react-scripts` (i.e. Babel+Webpack).

 Deployment is handled with Docker, including Compose.
 Docker builds are performed by Gitlab CI.